VWCE vs IWDA 2026 — 10y Returns, TER, IKE Setup (Honest Pick)

 Key Difference from VWCE:

 IWDA has ~71% US allocation vs ~62% for VWCE.
 This means IWDA is more concentrated in US equities, especially US tech.
-When US stocks do well (as they have for the past decade), IWDA outperforms.
-When US stocks stumble, IWDA falls harder.
+When US stocks do well, IWDA tends to outperform.
+When US stocks stumble, IWDA typically falls harder.

 1. Apple Inc. — ~5.4%